adbayb/termost/README.md

 			return Promise.resolve("Super long task");
 		},
 		skip(context) {
-			const needOptimization = context.values.size > 2000;
+			const needOptimization = context.size > 2000;

 			return !needOptimization;
 		},
 	})
 	.task({
 		label: (context) =>
-			`A task can have a dynamic label generated from contextual values: ${context.values.computedFromOtherTaskValues}`, async handler() {},
+			`A task can have a dynamic label generated from contextual values: ${context.computedFromOtherTaskValues}`, async handler() {},
 	})
 	.message({
-		handler(context, helpers) {
+		handler(context) {
 			helpers.print(
 				`A task with a specified "key" can be retrieved here.
-Size = ${context.values.size}.
+Size = ${context.size}.
 If no "key" was specified the task returned value cannot be persisted across program instructions.`
 			);

 			console.info(JSON.stringify(context, null, 2));